 The proximity of the Balankanche caves to Chichén Itzá places them prominently on the map.
-The Yucatan Peninsula is an extraordinary underground world to know.
+The Yucatan Peninsula is an extraordinary underground world to discover.

-The Balankanche caves in Yucatan they were among the first suitable for the visitor, The scarce 6 kilometers that separate it from the archaeological zone of Chichén Itzá has greatly favored them, being a practical stop for the traveler, very greedy to promote and make profitable.
+The Balankanche grottoes in Yucatán they were one of the first suitable for the visitor.
+The scarce 6 kilometers that separate it from the archaeological zone of Chichén Itzá has greatly favored them, being a practical stop for the traveler, very sweet to promote and make profitable.

-The Yucatan Peninsula is a wonderful place to practice caving, tour grottos and discover the fascinating underground world, where there are many of the traces of our Humanity.
-The Balankanche caves are not considered to be adventure, rather it is a cultural visit.
+The Yucatan Peninsula is a wonderful place to practice speleology, visit caves and discover the fascinating underground world, where many of the traces of our Humanity are.
+The Balankanche caves are not considered adventure caves, rather it is a cultural visit.

 Content of the article

 Balankanche Grottos: archaeological site administered by the INAH

 The Balankanche caves and those of Loltún are the only caves administered by INAH in Yucatán.
 There are many other very interesting caves in the Yucatan Peninsula, in most of them archaeological evidence of the past has been found such as ceramic objects, jade and other materials, offerings, animal bones, burials, wall paintings.